-These colors coordinate with SW 7029 Agreeable Gray and work as coordinating colors to create Cottage, Modern and Rustic design styles.
+These 3 different color palettes coordinate with SW 7029 Agreeable Gray when you’re trying to create a Cottage, Modern or Rustic design style.

 For a while gray was everywhere you looked.
 It was a simple solution to a color that went with everything wasn’t it?
 But now we’re all getting a little tired of the monochromatic look and let’s face it, the coldness of a non color like gray isn’t as appealing as it once was.
 While we’re spending much more time at home, we expect color to make us feel good!

 Still we can’t help loving the grays that have stood the test of time.
 SW 7029 Agreeable Gray is one.
 Super versatile and very easy on the eyes, Agreeable Gray is a true greige – that’s a marriage of grey and beige.
 But it’s not boring, it’s warming.
 It has a chameleonic quality that pairs well with so many colors it’s a keeper grey I can recommend.
 Not cold, not steely but more like a melted cappucino.